KishanKancharagunta/Computer-Networks/23_data-comm_datalink-contorl.md

 17    }
 18  }
 ```
-> EX:
+> EX: <br>
-> Frame 0 is sent and acknowledged.
+> Frame 0 is sent and acknowledged. <br>
 > Frame 1 is lost and resent after the time-out.
-The resent frame 1 is acknowledged and the timer stops.
+The resent frame 1 is acknowledged and the timer stops. <br>
-> Frame 0 is sent and acknowledged, but the acknowledgment is lost.
+> Frame 0 is sent and acknowledged, but the acknowledgment is lost. <br>
 > The sender has no idea if the frame or the acknowledgment is lost, so after the time-out, it resends frame 0, which is acknowledged.

 ![](fig/flow-3.png)